 If you are looking for an in-depth course on how to become a virtual assistant with no experience, I recommend either of these two courses :

-Use your skills to make memories of weddings, anniversaries, baby showers, company launches, and so much more.
+Use your skills to make memories of weddings, anniversaries, baby showers, company launches, and so much more to become a freelance photographer.
 This list goes on for this kind of freelance work!

 8. Social Media Manager

 If you’re always scrolling on social media and constantly looking out for ideas on Pinterest, why not make some money out of it?

 Small enterprises need to focus on growing their business.

 You can help them come up with content for their Facebook or Instagram pages and manage their social media pages so they can grow their brand and engage with their customers.

 Social media management is one of the best freelance jobs for beginners that is also really fun!

 A really good course, which is reasonably priced is :